NWA Suzuki School of Music

 - Accompanying for recitals (some accompanying may require an extra fee)

 See Tuition and Fees for current Tuition rates.

 Tuition is due at the beginning of the semester, or you may make monthly payments due on the 1st of each month.
 These should be received by or before your first lesson of each month.
 Any payment received after the 7th will be considered late, and you will be charged a $10 late fee per student.
 There will be no exceptions to this late fee policy.
 You may make your payment by check, cash, online payment, or credit card.
-Please make checks out to NWA Suzuki Strings, and send to:
+Please make checks out to NWA Suzuki School of Music, and send to: